Cheung Ka Long: Impact

-The term "Ka-long effect" was coined after his historic gold in the Tokyo Olympics.
-Fencing schools witnessed a surge in calls from parents wanting their kids to take up lessons, as the sport received a huge boost in popularity.
+The term "Ka-long effect" was coined after his historic gold in the 2020 Tokyo Olympics.
+Fencing schools in Hong Kong witnessed a surge in calls from parents wanting their kids to take up lessons, as the sport received a huge boost in popularity.
+The phenomenon reoccurred in 2024 after his and Vivian Kong's fencing gold-medal wins at the 2024 Paris Olympics.